direktiv/direktiv.github.io/docs/getting_started/secrets-registries.md

 }'
 ```

-This registry would be used automatically by Direktiv when running the workflow in the demo.
+This registry would be used automatically by Direktiv when running the flow in the demo.

 #### Example Google Artifact Registry